On This Page

 The patient’s name is not forwarded to CNO as part of the abuse report unless that patient gives the employer or health professional written permission to identify them as the victim of such abuse.

 When CNO receives information of possible sexual abuse, it begins a formal investigation.
-Representatives from CNO contact the patient to introduce themselves and to answer any questions the patient may have about the process.

 If the committee has sufficient information to prosecute, the nurse will be referred to a hearing before a panel of the Discipline Committee.
-Following a hearing at which evidence is presented and the nurse has had an opportunity to respond, the panel will make a formal decision.
+Following the hearing at which evidence is presented and the nurse has had an opportunity to respond, the panel will make a formal decision.

 If a matter goes to a hearing, CNO will provide the patient with the support they need to participate in the hearing.